I apologize for double-posting...I put the original post in the wrong forum that was seeing relatively little traffic and I haven't seen any response.

 3) Secure both the jmxremote.password and jmxremote.access by removing the suggested Windows permissions.

-However, after making these changes and restarting the application I can still connect using JConsole from a different computer without being required to enter a username/password.
+However, after making these changes and restarting the application I can still connect using JConsole from a remote computer without being required to enter a username/password.

 What do I need to do differently?